Last updated on April 12, 2020. For more “Coronavirus vs. Scuba” coverage, check other Scubanomics posts on Medium.

-The coronavirus outbreak has a significant impact on businesses around the world.
+The coronavirus virus outbreak has a significant impact on businesses around the world.
 Early on, some dive industry players believed there was unjustified panic, and ‘staying positive’ would get us through this.
-We’re way past that phase of hiding our head in the sand.
+We’re way past that phase of hiding our heads in the sand.
 The consequences are real — especially on the travel industry on which a big part of the dive industry depends.

 Warnings were there.
 Early March was already late to start planning and acting.